Changissnz/selfinterest/README.md

 relativistic comparison, and the student after becoming a teacher also becomes more dogmatic, loyalty to the foundational principles that they were educated under.

+# More on philosophies of self-interest #25

+The self understands the world by their own references of knowledge and belief.
+Through the will, self-interest makes the determination, seemingly arbitrary from the perspective of others, of the centralities of perception, and the will of the self stands by those recognized centralities.
+The centralities consist of those topics the self recognizes as most essential to their understanding of the world.
+Without one centrality, it is as if an entire column of reality somehow lacks the support to continue making sense to the self.
+Confidence is eroded, and the self is left to wonder how their personally recognized centrality could possibly be replaced with something else similar to an immoveable axiom, the only way to restore sense and order to something that has become so outlandish without the support of their recognized centrality.
+Without the centrality, the reference to a source could be perceived as the source, and both the reference and source could be misidentified as extraneous variables.
+Understanding would not take the form proper to that which involves the self's chosen centrality.
+There becomes more ways to understand, due to more pathways unleashed by the lack of structure the centrality would have granted.
+Minor sidelines become the focus, the epicenter of meaning seemingly caves in from the self's perception as the self's comprehending processes rest on fundamentally different centralities, including the visual foci.
+What the self chooses to share with other selves is always a fraction of what truths the self believes in.
+There is no way for anything more than that fraction: besides from the required effort the self needs to expend to make for fuller and fuller explanations, to the self's need to guard beliefs and facts that would be disadvantageous to them if revealed to the other.
+To complicate the matter of the self's worldview, a collation of information operating in flux to produce multiple images for understanding, based so heavily on the self's recognized centralities, the self dons dualist mechanisms of behaviorial expression and cognitive processing.
+In virtually all cases, the self dons this duality and seeks to minimize as much opportunity for the other to know the characteristics of the duality in full.
+The self projects information in uni-directed modalities of comprehension, as to give the impression of a steadfast conviction in belief.
+The self retains dualist mechanisms for achieving completeness of the ways and forms, at the expense of the traits of  purity and singularity that are oftentimes recognized as the most genuine marks of honesty and goodwill.
+Duality, in historical use by human beings, serves as an overarching symptom of an immune system that operates on the ruthlessness of pragmatism, but could certainly be described in the idealistic terms of what is the predominant and what should be kept in reserve just in case.
+Duality compensates for the weakness of ideological purity, goes the thinking of many that adopt dualist tendencies into their modus operandi.
+By the phrase "weakness of ideological purity", take the phrase to mean the implicit restraints placed onto the self, whether due to the certain principles or lack of principles associated with the ideology's practice.
+The self that decides on using dualist mechanisms still intends to think and act as one in the whole, not one split in two ways by two halves.
+The robustness in behavior that the self seeks in duality is a result of the will driving self-interest.
+The pragmatics of compensation is a choice to go down the route of impurity, with the promise of achieving more and retaining more only due to the greater appreciation of ways and forms anti-thetical to one another, but together produces a self dynamic beyond the predictability of purity.
+The self has many issues to contemplate and handle, from a cognitive perspective, in dualist modus operandi.
+The will is what gives reminder to the self about their identity, a part of their self-interest.
+The will is what energizes the self to find difference in others' similar dualist tendencies, while for the self, their self-interest is self-justifying on their dualism.